gem5bootcamp/lps2024/slides/03-Developing-gem5-models/05-modeling-cores.md

 4 {PC} in gem5:: BaseSimpleCPU:: preExecute ()
 ```

-The `preExecute` is a function called before the instruction is executed.
+The `preExecute` is a function called in the CPU model before the instruction is executed.
 It is used to perform any necessary setup..

 You can go to ["src/cpu/simple/base.cc"](https://github.com/gem5/gem5/blob/v24.0/src/cpu/simple/base.cc#L328) in the gem5 repo to see the `BaseSimpleCPU`'s `preExecute` function.